Zdeňka Veřmiřovská: Competitive gymnastics career

 Veřmiřovská's competitive career in the sporting record extends to at least as far back at the 9th Prague Slet in 1932.
-An event that occurred on the 100th anniversary of the birth of Miroslav Tyrš, held from June 12th-29th and July 2nd-6th, this was a monumental festival with “180,000 spectators…130,000 gymnasts…[a] parade with 65,000 marchers…[and] advanced gymnastic skills” that registered, over the week-long event, “a million spectators”.
+An event that occurred on the 100th anniversary of the birth of Miroslav Tyrš, held on 12–29 June and 2–6 July, this was a monumental festival with “180,000 spectators…130,000 gymnasts…[a] parade with 65,000 marchers…[and] advanced gymnastic skills” that registered, over the week-long event, “a million spectators”.
 In the competitive advanced gymnastics segment of this festival, as one of 7 Czechoslovak entrants, 4 Yugoslavian entrants, and 4 Sokol entrants from the USA, she finished immediately outside of the medal positions - her teammate, eventual first-ever (1934) and successfully-defending (1938) World All-Around Champion in the sport of artistic gymnastics, Vlasta Děkanová, with 1019 points (or 88.6% of the total maximum of 1150 points) was the champion, and rounding out the medal positions ahead of Veřmiřovská, herself, were her and Děkanová's Czechoslovak World Championships (1934) and Olympics (1936) teammate, Anna Hřebřinová, with 933 points (81.13%), and Yugoslavia's Vera Kovač with 857 points (74.52%).
 Veřmiřovská, herself, was 4th with 844 points (73.39%).

 She was a long-time mainstay of the Czechoslovak women's gymnastics team, helping her team to gold at the inaugural World Championships for women in 1934.
 She demonstrated consistent excellence by helping her team successfully defend their world team champion status at the next World Championships in 1938.
 She showed enough tenacity to persevere and help her team to gold again, a whole 14 years after initially helping them to their first world team title, at the 1948 London Summer Olympics, despite weathering the disappointment she and her teammates sustained when they lost the team title to the German team at the 1936 Berlin Summer Olympics.

 An exceptionally good competitor on balance beam, at the 1936 Summer Olympics, Veřmiřovská logged the competition's second-highest optional balance beam exercise score of 14.10, tied with Germany's Erna Bürger, and only behind top-scorer Gabriella Mészáros of Hungary.
 Her combined compulsory and optional exercise total of 23.10 on this apparatus was second outright, behind, again, only Mészáros.
 At the 1948 London Summer Olympics, she performed even more brilliantly in her voluntary exercise on this apparatus, garnering a first-place finish for that part of the competition.